 Spidey’s situation is not important here—what is interesting is Cap’s advice, which has more than a little in common with Arnie’s words to him above, especially the part about self-pity.
 (The two comics were both written by J.M.
 DeMatteis, so maybe he planned this from the start!)

 Merry Christmas, everyone!
-(And keep an eye out for the post on Marvel Two-in-One #128, legitimately co-starring our hero, and featuring the return of Vermin.)
+(And check out the post on Marvel Team-Up #128, legitimately co-starring our hero, and featuring the return of Vermin.)